noahba65/noahba65.github.io/index.md

 ![Headshot of Me](images/headshot.jpeg)
 # About Me

-I am an Associate Research Data Analyst at CORNERS, Northwestern University, where my work revolves around advanced data analytics and R programming.
-My role involves conducting in-depth data analysis, process evaluation, and engaging in collaborative projects with diverse partners and stakeholders.

-Currently, I am furthering my expertise through master's studies, focusing on the development of real-time predictive tools for bike share demand using machine learning.
-This project exemplifies my broader commitment to innovating and implementing critical data-driven solutions across various domains.

-My goal is to make substantial contributions to projects where sophisticated analytics are pivotal for informed decision-making and strategic development.
+As an Associate Research Data Analyst at CORNERS, Northwestern University, I specialize in advanced data analytics and R programming.
+My role involves deep data analysis, process evaluation, and collaborative efforts with diverse partners and stakeholders.
+Supplementing this is my ongoing master's studies, with a focus on developing real-time predictive tools for bike share demand using machine learning.
+This specific application of data science underscores my broader ability to innovate and implement critical data-driven solutions in various domains.
+My objective is to contribute significantly to projects where sophisticated analytics are crucial for informed decision-making and strategic development.